Rębielice Królewskie Wind Turbine

 Rębielice Królewskie Wind Turbine situated south of Rębielice Królewskie, Poland is a wind power turbine built in 2003.
 It was designed by Józef Antos (born in 1932), graduate of technical high school in Bytom.
 The design process took nearly 20 years.
-It has a total height of 54 metres and rotor with 33 metres diameter.
+It has a total height of 54 metres and a rotor with 33 metres diameter.
 The constructor said it would deliver 35 kW at a wind speed of 2 m/s, but it's impossible due to the fact that the theoretical power available from wind at 2 m/s is lower than 4.5 kW.